Engels And Mickey Mouse Science

 So, when comrade Jones says the following:

 Their qualitative difference from other cubes exists entirely in the realm of the idea of a cube.
 Lichtenstein has lost sight of the purpose of dialectics -- to understand the motion of things as we observe them in nature.
-I’m not sure what laws (if any) govern the transformation of one representation of a cube into another representation of a cube.
+I’m not sure what laws (if any) govern the transformation of one representation of a cube into another representation of a cube,

 Dialectics, however, is nothing more than the science of the general laws of motion and development of nature, human society and thought.
 [Engels (1976) p.180.
 Bold emphasis added.]

 Ideas of Necker cubes are objects of thought, I believe.
+Perhaps comrade Jones thinks otherwise.

-Moreover.
-Engels declared that:
+Moreover, Engels declared that:

 Down here on earth, in order for one thing to truly change from one qualitative state to another, specific quantities of energy must be added or subtracted, in a manner exactly fixed for each individual case.